maarten-pennings/howto/c64development/readme.md

 ## Experiment 2: compile and automated test

-In this second experiment, we go one step further, also automate the testing.
+In this second experiment, we go one step further, also automate the _testing_.
 We run the C64 software on the emulator (VICE), but do not print to the screen but to the printer.
 We instruct VICE to save the printer output to a file.